brykneval/brykneval.github.io/beauty/minimalist/1-minimalist-10-aha-bha-exfoliating-serum.md

 gpc: 2592
 variants: MIN-L-MABES-001-30ML_30 ml_961
 variant_type: size
+rating: 4.1
+rating_count: 2696
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After testing the Minimalist AHA BHA Face Exfoliator, we found it to be an effective weekly treatment for improving skin texture and clarity.
+The 25% AHA and 2% BHA blend delivers a noticeable glow after just one or two uses, helping to unclog pores and smooth out rough patches.
+While the tingling sensation during application is expected with such high actives, it wasn’t uncomfortable and faded quickly.
+With consistent use (about once a week), we saw reduced blackheads and a more even tone, especially on areas with congestion.
+It’s best suited for nighttime use, followed by a calming moisturizer.
+We recommend applying it on clean, dry skin and always using sunscreen the next day, as exfoliation increases sun sensitivity.
+This is a strong exfoliant, so sensitive skin types should patch test first or start slowly.
+Overall, a powerful option for those looking to brighten dull skin and keep breakouts in check.
 ---
 {% include buy.html description="30 ml" title=page.title button_text="Rs 961 from Daraz" link="https://s.daraz.com.np/s.Tice?cc" %}